gdarquie/dbviz/README.md

 ## Install project

 The project is a Symfony 4 project.
-It doesn't use database.
+It uses no database.

 ```
 git clone https://github.com/gdarquie/dbviz.git